Nursing Program Overview

 Nursing Degree Accreditation

-Bay State College’s Associate Degree in Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and has full approval status from the Massachusetts Board of Registration in Nursing.
+Bay State College’s Associate Degree in Nursing program has full approval status from the Massachusetts Board of Registration in Nursing.
+The Associate Degree in Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).

 Student Achievement Data